Programme Management - Managing Successful Programmes (MSP®)

 Who Uses MSP?

 MSP is a widely applicable methodology for programme management.
 It is used globally in the public, private and not-for-profit sectors.
-Below is a list of some of the organisations using the methodology:
+Organisations which use the methodology include Barclays and GlaxoSmithKline.

 MSP Resources for Individuals and Organisations